The Urantia Book: Authorship

 The Sadlers and others involved, now all deceased, claimed that the papers of the book were physically materialized from 1925 until 1935 in a way that was not understood even by them, with the first two parts being completed in 1934 and the third and fourth in 1935.
 The last Forum gathering was in 1942.

-After the last of Part IV was obtained in 1935, an additional period of time supposedly took place where requests for clarifications resulted in revisions.
-Sadler and his son William (Bill) Sadler, Jr. at one point wrote a draft introduction and were told that they could not add their introduction.
+After the last of Part IV was obtained in 1935, there was a period of time during which requests for clarification supposedly resulted in revisions from the celestials.
+Sadler and his son Bill at one point wrote a draft introduction but were told they could not use it.
 The Foreword was then "received."

 The communications purportedly continued for another two decades while members of the Forum studied the book in depth, and according to Sadler and others, permission to publish it was given to them in 1955.
 The Urantia Foundation was formed in 1950 as a tax-exempt educational society in Illinois, and through privately raised funds, the book was published on October 12, 1955.

 Only the members of the Contact Commission witnessed the activities of the "sleeping subject", and only they knew his identity.
 The individual is claimed to have been kept anonymous in order to prevent undesirable future veneration or reverence for him.
 Martin Gardner claims that an explanation concerning the origin of the book more plausible than celestial beings is that the Contact Commission, particularly William Sadler, was responsible.
 Gardner's conclusion is that a man named Wilfred Kellogg was the sleeping subject and authored the work from his subconscious mind, with William Sadler subsequently editing and authoring parts.
 Brad Gooch believes Sadler wrote the book, possibly with help from others on the Contact Commission.
 A statistical analysis, using the Mosteller and Wallace methods of stylometry, indicates at least nine authors were involved in the Urantia documents.
 Comparing Sadler's The Mind at Mischief to the Urantia documents does not indicate authorship or extensive editing of the latter by Sadler, without ruling out the possibility Sadler made limited edits or contributions.

 Copyright status

+As of 2006, the Urantia Foundation has accepted that the international copyright on the English text has expired.